jim-collier/x9git/project/backlog.md

 	- The identity half of `status` on its own - account, ssh key and who it authenticates as, commit author, gh login - without the branch and working-tree state.
 	- Same lines, same code as `status`, so the two can't drift.
 Answers outside a repository too, which is where you ask it before cloning or creating.
 	- Read-only, so no confirmation and no plan.
 No alias; `whoami` and `who` were left alone rather than spent, since every alias is permanent.
+	- Superseded 2026-08-21: the command is now `whoami`, with `who` and `identity` as permanent spellings of it.
+The two names that were held back were held back for this.

 - ✅ Sweep the published docs for the renamed commands, and add `identity` to them.
 	- Done: README.md command table (`pullcom`, `br merge`, new `identity` row) plus the prose around it, workflows.md, git_notes_and_oneliners.md.
 A short paragraph says the old spellings are permanent, and the PowerShell paragraph now names the one place the builds differ - the scripts predate both new names.
 	- Safe to do now: this all sits on `gover`, which nothing ships from until the Go build releases.
 The published README is whatever `main` holds.
 	- Historical changelog entries keep the names they shipped with; only vNEXT gets the new ones.
+	- The `identity` row became `whoami` in the same docs on 2026-08-21; nothing else in the sweep changed.
 	- `demo-scenario.toml` deliberately left on the old spellings.
 The aliases keep it correct, and changing text the scenario prints makes the committed gif stale, which the pipeline compares byte for byte.
 It rides along with the gif regeneration at release.

 - ✅ Per-platform release artifacts with a checksum each.